-NOTE: OUR COMMUNITY CRITERIA PRIORITY RANKING POINTS HAVE CHANGED.
-PLEASE SEE OUR COMMUNITY CRITERIA TAB BELOW TO SCORE YOUR POINTS.
-THERE IS A MINIMUM SCORE REQUIRED.
-PLEASE SEE ADDITIONS TO EMPLOYER ELIGIBLITY BELOW
+NOTE: PLEASE SEE OUR COMMUNITY CRITERIA TAB BELOW TO SCORE YOUR POINTS.
+THERE IS A MINIMUM SCORE REQUIRED TO BE ELIGIBLE.

 Priority will be given to candidates applying with job offers in the following West Kootenay priority NOCs: